CharlelieLrt/modulus/examples/geophysics/diffusion_fwi/README.md

 ### Step 1: Download and Reorganize the E-FWI Dataset

-Download the E-FWI dataset.
+The first step is to download the E-FWI dataset.
 Because the E-FWI dataset is composed of multiple sub-datasets (CFB, CFA, FVB), we provide utility functions to merge them into a single dataset and reorganize the data into a more convenient format.